microbit-foundation/makecode-data-collector/README.md

 As moving the data from RAM to data log storage is only done at the end, if the micro:bit is reset or the battery disconnected during data recording, the data for that activity will be lost.

+While data collection is not taking place, it is safe to reset the micro:bit or completely remove power.
+Any data logged so far will is saved and more data can be logged after reset (within the total limits previously mentioned).

 ### Erase the data

 To erase the data logging data follow this sequence: